dr-guangtou/daily_astroph/2020/astroph-2006.md

 ### June 17

 - [Accurately Weighing Neutrinos with Cosmological Surveys](https://arxiv.org/abs/2006.09395)
+    - **SSST**
+    - Here we forecast, via a Markov Chain Monte Carlo likelihood analysis, whether measurements by two galaxy surveys: DESI and {\it Euclid}, when added to the CMB-S4 experiment, are sensitive to two effects that can alter neutrino-mass measurements
+        - The first is the slight difference in the suppression of matter fluctuations that each neutrino-mass hierarchy generates, at fixed total mass.
+        - The second is the growth-induced scale-dependent bias (GISDB) of haloes produced by massive neutrinos.
+    - 还是不太能测量单独的质量。

 - [Correlations between Triaxial Shapes and Formation History of Dark Matter Haloes](https://arxiv.org/abs/2006.09420)
+    - **Relevant, Important**
+    - 暗物质晕的椭率很重要。the correlation between halo ellipticity and halo concentration is nearly independent of the halo density peak height.
+    - We present a simple model for the correlation between halo ellipticity and concentration using conditional abundance matching, and provide fitting formulae for the multi-dimensional distributions of triaxial halo shape as a function of halo peak height

 - [The dependency of Type Ia Supernova parameters on host galaxy morphology for the Pantheon cosmological sample](https://arxiv.org/abs/2006.09433)
+    - The observed trends suggest that the host galaxy morphology is a good parameter to characterize the SN Ia environment.
+    - The supernovae with lower stretch value are hosted mainly by elliptical and lenticular galaxies.
+    - The analysis reveals that the mean distance modulus residual in early-type galaxies is smaller than the one in late-type galaxies, which means that early-type galaxies contain brighter supernovae.

 - [The correlation of high-redshift galaxies with the thermal Sunyaev-Zel'dovich effect traces reionization](https://arxiv.org/abs/2006.09742)
+    - a potential new probe of reionization: the cross-correlation of high-redshift galaxies with maps of the thermal Sunyaev-Zel'dovich (tSZ) effect.
+    - LBG & LAE from VRO + CMB-S4
+    - The cross-spectra between LBGs/LAEs with tSZ maps contain information about the reionization history of the Universe, such as the distribution of bubble sizes, and could in principle be used to directly measure the timing of reionization.
+    - The amplitude of the signal is small, however, and its detectability is hindered by low-redshift contributions to tSZ maps and by instrumental noise.

 - [Fallback Rates from Partial Tidal Disruption Events](https://arxiv.org/abs/2006.09375)
+    - In a partial TDE, where the star does not reach the full disruption radius, only a fraction of the star's mass is tidally stripped while the rest remains intact in the form of a surviving core.
+    - Analytical arguments have recently suggested that the temporal scaling of the fallback rate of debris to the black hole asymptotes to t^−9/4 for partial disruptions, effectively independently of the mass of the intact core.

 - [Gamma-ray-emitting narrow-line Seyfert 1 galaxies: the Swift view](https://arxiv.org/abs/2006.09411)